Sadat254/Deribit/DERIBIT/README.md

 ## [Subscribe](https://www.youtube.com/channel/UCsQqV_wq5yPrw5YIpvwmjvQ) to my youtube channel to find similar content.

 ## update test.deribit.com is having some issues with SSL certificates on their side - I assume the fix will be done soon - 30/12/2021 - 08:24am

+## Denzel Debug:

+## First error was an import of certif, and I removed it to solve the error, as it was an unused import